opentripplanner/OpenTripPlanner/doc/user/IslandPruning.md

 ![](images/nothruisland.png)
 *Some regular (gray colored) streets are blocked behind access restricted (red colored) connections.
 Walk routing to them fails because it would be considered as pass through traffic.
-The image on the right shows that pruning added walk nothrough restricition to those streets, and routing works again.*
+The image on the right shows that pruning added walk nothrough restriction to those streets, and routing works again.*

 ## Pruning algorithm